Best Of17 min read

 Cons:

-• Pricier per user than most competitors at an equivalent feature level
+• Pricier per user than most competitors at comparable feature levels

-• Pipeline management is basic — this is not a sales-process tool, don't use it like one
+• Pipeline management is basic — this isn't a sales-process tool

 • Reporting is limited